apache/submarine/docs/helper/MybatisGenerator.md

 3. **tableName** and **domainObjectName**: List all the table to generate the code.

 ### Add main class
-We have been added main class named _MybatisGeneratorMain_ in the _submarine-server_ project _org.apache.submarine.database.utils_ package path.
+We have been added main class named _MybatisGeneratorMain_ in the _workbench-server_ project _org.apache.submarine.database.utils_ package path.

 ### Generator file